Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/04-devops-w-app-service/README.md

       ```
 7. Submit a Pull Request to main from your branch through GitHub.
 Once the Pull Request has been created, hit Merge, type a meaningful commit message and merge your branch.
 8. [Register an app in the Azure portal for your application](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#register-an-application)
+9. Give your application Contributor access to your subscription by going to your Subscription:
+    1. Click on *Access control (IAM)*
+    2. Click on *Add* then *Add role assignment*
+    3. Click on *Privileged administrator roles* then *Contributor*, hit *Next*
+    4. Click *Select members* and search for the name of your application.
+    5. Select the application and hit Next
+    6. Click *Review + assign* to create the role assignment
-9. Give you application [Federated credentials](https://learn.microsoft.com/azure/active-directory/workload-identities/workload-identity-federation-create-trust?pivots=identity-wif-apps-methods-azp#github-actions).
+10. Give you application [Federated credentials](https://learn.microsoft.com/azure/active-directory/workload-identities/workload-identity-federation-create-trust?pivots=identity-wif-apps-methods-azp#github-actions).
 Federated credentials allow certain services such as GitHub to have permission to deploy Azure resources without having to specify a client secret.
 It sends a claim to Azure which then returns a token.

     Use the following values for the credential: